-- Display the SMPTE (Society of Motion Picture and Television Engineers) test pattern on the display system.
-Unauthorised versions of the image can be found on the internet (for example: http://brighamrad.harvard.edu/research/topics/vispercep/tutorial.html). - All 11 levels of 0% to 100% contrast should be clearly distinguishable.
+a.
+Display the SMPTE (Society of Motion Picture and Television Engineers) test pattern on the display system (figure 7.1).
+Unauthorised versions of the image can be found on the Internet.
+E.g.: http://brighamrad.harvard.edu/research/topics/vispercep/tutorial.html.

+- b.
+All 11 levels of 0% to 100% contrast should be clearly distinguishable.
 Both the 5% and 95% contrast levels should be visible in the 0% and 100% contrast levels, respectively. - c.
 Perform this test every 12 months.